stackitcloud/terraform-provider-stackit/README.md

 ## Authentication

 To authenticate, you will need a [service account](https://docs.stackit.cloud/stackit/en/service-accounts-134415819.html).
-Create it in the [STACKIT Portal](https://portal.stackit.cloud/) an assign it the necessary permissions, e.g. `project.owner`.
+Create it in the [STACKIT Portal](https://portal.stackit.cloud/) and assign the necessary permissions to it, e.g. `project.owner`.
 There are multiple ways to authenticate:

 - Key flow (recommended)
 - Token flow

 When setting up authentication, the provider will always try to use the key flow first and search for credentials in several locations, following a specific order:

-1. Explicit configuration, e.g. by seting the field `stackit_service_account_key_path` in the provider block (see example below)
+1. Explicit configuration, e.g. by setting the field `stackit_service_account_key_path` in the provider block (see example below)
 2. Environment variable, e.g. by setting `STACKIT_SERVICE_ACCOUNT_KEY_PATH`
 3. Credentials file

    The SDK will check the credentials file located in the path defined by the `STACKIT_CREDENTIALS_PATH` env var, if specified, or in `$HOME/.stackit/credentials.json` as a fallback.
-   The credentials file should be a json and each credential should be set using the name of the respective environment variable, as stated below in each flow.
+   The credentials file should be a JSON and each credential should be set using the name of the respective environment variable, as stated below in each flow.
 Example:

    ```json
    {